 Using a Safety Razor for the First Time

-Using a safety razor for the first is a big step, and there are a few tips to remember.
+Using safety for the first is a big step, and there are a few tips to remember.
 Safety razors do not have the gimmicks of vibrating razor heads, pivoting heads, or half a dozen blades.
 You’ll be using a single blade, which provides a more refined shaving experience.
 Listed below are some tips to help you transition to shaving with a safety razor.

 Choose the right blade for your skin.
 Most safety razors have a single blade, which means less dragging across the face.
-There is a chance that the top layer of skin will come off with the hairs.
+There is a chance that the top layer of skin will come off with the hair.

 Safety razors are also suitable for people with thick hair, which can be problematic with a standard cartridge razor.
 These razors may drag, clog, or irritate the face.